This easy flour tortilla recipe is perfect for tacos, quesadillas or wraps.

-- 300 g all purpose flour
+- 300g all purpose flour

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

 - In a bowl combine the flour, oil, salt and baking powder.
 Add in the hot water, slowly and not all at once.
 Mix together with a fork to start then start, then once it's not too hot to touch, gently knead by hand until it forms a soft but not sticky, pliable dough.
 You may not need all the water, especially when adding other wet ingredients like spinach or beetroot.

 - Leave this dough to sit and cool for 5-10 minutes.

 - Place the dough ball on a floured bench and cut into 6-8 even sized pieces.
 Roll each piece into a ball and let them relax for 5-10 minutes.

 - Roll one piece of dough out into a circle of about 1.5mm thickness.
 Place in the preheated pan, don’t add any grease or oil.
 If the dough starts smoking, turn down the heat.

-- Cook on one side for two minutes before flipping and cooking on the other side for 1.5 minutes more.
+- Cook on one side for two minutes before flipping and cooking on the other side for approximately 1.5 minutes more.

 - Repeat the rolling and cooking process with the remaining dough.
 Place the cooked tortillas on a wire rack or plate to cool, stacking them on top of each other.
 Cool completely before rolling up.